pikelet-lang/pikelet/book/src/language/types-of-types.md

 Type 1
 ```

-In fact Pikelet has an infinte number of 'universes', each one 'bigger' than the
+In fact, Pikelet has an infinte number of 'universes', each one 'bigger' than the
 previous:

 ```pikelet-repl